-For awareness campaigns, you promote your Tweets to a broad audience and pay for impressions (CPM).
+For awareness campaigns, you promote your Tweets to a broad audience and pay for impressions (cost per thousand, or CPM).
 This is the only type of campaign where the Twitter ads pricing is based on impressions rather than engagements, so make sure your Tweet is compelling enough to cause viewers to take some kind of action.

 Perhaps not surprisingly, a video views campaign aims to increase the number of users who view your videos.
 You promote your videos to a targeted audience and pay per video view.
-You pay once a user sees two seconds of playback in the timeline, clicks to watch in fullscreen, or unmutes the video.
+You pay once a user sees two seconds of playback in the timeline, clicks to watch in fullscreen, or takes the video off mute.

 Website clicks or conversions

 For both clicks and conversions campaigns, you promote Tweets to people who you want to visit and take action on your website.
 You’re charged per click in both types of campaign, but a conversions campaign has additional functionality to track conversions.
 Both of these types of campaign allow you to include a Website Card, which includes a preview of your website right in your Tweet.

 For app installs or re-engagement campaigns, you promote your Tweets to users you want to download your app, or to users who have already downloaded your app but have not used it for a while.
 You can pay per app install or for both app installs and app opens, depending on your goal.

 This type of campaign allows you to include an App Card, which shows a preview image of your app, along with the app’s ratings, right in your Tweet, and gives users the option to open or install the app with one click.